getsentry/sentry-docs/src/collections/_documentation/clients/javascript/config.md

 `whitelistUrls`

 : The inverse of `ignoreUrls`.
 Only report errors from whole URLs matching a regex pattern or an exact string. `whitelistUrls` should match the URL of your actual JavaScript files.
-It should match the URL of your site if and only if you are inlining code inside `<script>` tags.
+It should match the URL of your site if and only if you are inlining code inside `&lt;script&gt;` tags.
 Not setting this value is equivalent to a catch-all and will not filter out any values.

   ```javascript
   {